8n8/bigwebthing/README.md

 # Server cache

 blobs
-    A flat directory of binaries, named by user-made ID.
+    A flat directory of small encrypted blobs, with 32-byte random names.

 memCache
     A binary file containing a dump of the in-memory cache.